PenovD/Flask_web_app/README.md

- Application for analyzing user costs.
+ Application for analyzing user costs from SQLDatabase.
  Flask app with 3 endpoints and integration with Telegram BOT.